 The Mission of the Treasure State Resources Association is to promote and enhance the Montana Way of Life through responsible resource development.

-2023 TSRA Annual Meeting - The Forge Hotel, Anaconda, MT
+2024 TSRA Annual Meeting - The Forge Hotel, Anaconda, MT

-The 2023 TSRA Annual Meeting is scheduled for June 14-15, 2023 at The Forge Hotel in Anaconda, MT.
-The room block is open for reservations.
+The 2024 TSRA Annual Meeting is scheduled for June 12-13, 2024 at The Forge Hotel in Anaconda, MT.
 The golf scramble will be played at the Old Works golf course in Anaconda.
 The agenda and registration information will follow at a later date.
 We look forward to seeing you there.
+Early Bird Sponsors can save 5% by including payment with their 2024 dues.
+Click below for more information

 Public Policy